 HOW WE WORK / HOW TO WORK WITH US

-We are able to host UKRI Future Leaders Fellowships.
-No university is necessary for this, and Then Try This can be the sole host.
-We are currently hosting one fellowship and have completed UKRI's due diligence and financial auditing.
+- Fellowships We host UKRI Future Leaders Fellowships.
+No university is necessary for this, Then Try This can be the sole host.
+This offers a very different research experience, with no publication metrics or teaching load, just... research.
 We are also happy to share hosting of fellowships with other organisations/institutions.

-We are also able to lead or collaborate on projects that aren't research based, for example for Arts Council and National Lottery calls, and can support people to put their bids in.
+- Other Project Bids We also lead and collaborate on projects that aren't research based, for example for Arts Council and National Lottery calls, and can support people to put their bids in.

-We do commissions for clients, and routinely work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as with funders and numerous universities.
+- Commissions We regularly take commissions from clients, and routinely work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as for funders and numerous universities.

 We have some equipment, tools, and event items that can be borrowed or used in our studio by local organisations or community groups.
 There is a list available which we keep updated.

-- Every decision we make is grounded in the reality that climate and ecological breakdown are changing everything, and 'business as usual' is for the history books.
-We have a no-flights policy, work in a carbon negative building, use ethical banking and an ethical pension scheme, run our website and projects on renewable energy powered servers in Iceland, only cater events using small local businesses and always vegan, and have an e-cargo bike for local work-related transport.
+Every decision we make is grounded in the reality that climate and ecological breakdown are changing everything, and 'business as usual' is for the history books.
+We have a no-flights policy, work in a carbon negative building, use ethical banking and an ethical pension scheme, run our website and projects on renewable energy powered servers, only cater events using small local businesses and always vegan, and have e-cargo bikes for local work-related transport.

 We also take privacy very seriously, which is an integral for climate action and justice.
 We use end-to-end encryption for internal communications and are happy to use it with anyone who is ready to.